 We apply machine learning to translate the complex signaling of the immune system into simple, actionable diagnostic insights.
 MeMed’s AI-based diagnostics address key clinical and medical challenges in infectious diseases and inflammatory disorders.

-MeMed Key® is a cutting edge, compact immunoassay platform that makes it possible to conduct highly sensitive, rapid, multiplexed protein measurements that previously could only be done on large, expensive central lab equipment.
+MeMed Key® is a cutting edge, compact immunoassay platform that makes it possible to conduct highly sensitive, quick, multiplexed protein measurements that previously could only be done on large, expensive central lab equipment.

-Together, MeMed Key and MeMed BV help physicians enhance patient management and make better informed antibiotic treatment decisions.
+Together, MeMed Key and MeMed BV help physicians make better decisions in the management of patients with acute infections.

 External Double-Blind Prospective Validation

 Our unique emphasis on quality and breadth of clinical evidence sets MeMed apart.
 MeMed BV performance has been validated in multi-national, double-blind clinical studies and real world real world settings enrolling over 20,000 subjects in Europe, Israel and the United States.1-7 These studies have consistently demonstrated compelling performance results in different clinical settings, age groups, and patients with different clinical syndromes.

 Additional Clinical Dilemmas